FOGO

 Look for the following symbol on the packaging:

-The first collection of FOGO bins will be at the beginning of October.
-The FOGO bins will be collected fortnightly.
+The FOGO bins are collected fortnightly.
 Please put your FOGO bin out for collection on the alternate week to when your rubbish and recycling bins are collected.
 For example, if your rubbish and recycling is collected on a Tuesday, please put your FOGO bin out on the alternate Tuesday.
-Your FOGO waste will be taken to Barwicks in Bridgewater to begin the journey to becoming compost for gardens and farms throughout Tasmania.
+Your FOGO waste is taken to Barwicks in Bridgewater to begin the journey to becoming compost for gardens and farms throughout Tasmania.

 Your FOGO bin cannot weigh more than 80kg as the truck cannot pick it up.
 You may need to remove some contents and leave for next collection.